T’s Rules for Home Improvement

 In April 1999, I walked into a new job.
 It was a bustling newsroom that had already known my wife for a few weeks.
 The first desk I passed was one of those places where deskless people sit–a shared space that served as a home for the homeless, a place of respite for the weary, and, on more than a few occasions, a guy who eventually become one of my best friends.

 As you are likely aleady aware, we on Mt.
 Otis are making our home look better than ever.
+We have had some restoration work on the exterior of the house done, courtesy of this denver siding repair company, but now we want to focus on the inside.
 All but two rooms in the house are getting a complete makeover.
+That can be a pretty daunting feeling to have, can’t it?
+All I know is that I need to make sure I look at the best places to get my home improvement equipment, we’ve been thinking about doing the windows…not knocking them down!
+Just changing the look, we have been recommended places like shuttercraft, who specialize in blinds and shutters, might be a better look for this old place.
+After a while looking through countless sites and countless options, deciding what we wanted to opt for, we found that our personal fav are the “cafe style” shutters.
+For what that’s worth.
+They look good, but there’s a weight over this whole project.
 For the amount we are spending to make this house look better–for someone else, I never hesitate to point out–I could have a very good time in Las Vegas this summer.
 There is a long list of people who keep repeating a hollow-eyed mantra that sounds like, “You will get that money back at sale.
 You like to spend tons of cash.
 You will get that money back at sale.”
 Every day, though, I am wishing I could burn down the house for the insurance (Note: If for some reason my house should, in fact burn, I am officially disavowing any knowledge of how the fire started or what I was doing at the BP at 3am, Friday March 28).

 Since this process started a couple of weeks ago, my house has recognized what’s going on.
 A few nights ago, after the wife went to bed, my house spoke up.
 “I know what you’re doing,” it said.
 “You’re making me pretty so you can sell me.
 The party is over, huh?
 No more beer in the fridge?
 No more Goose in the garage.
 No more wet t-shirt contests in the driveway.
 I’m probably going to end up with a bunch of people who will use me to home school their three-legged kid.
 Great.
 Just fuckin’ great.”